-Find the average of the monthly productivity figures (units per machine hour).
+Find the average monthly productivity (units per machine hour).

 To answer this we need to realize that the measure of hours given is per machine, so we have to multiply that by the number of machines in each period to get the total machine hours in each period.
 Those figures are used in the calculations below.